-- (2) If a person has obstructed an authorised officer and the officer decides to proceed with the exercise of the power, the officer must warn the person that- - (a) it is an offence to obstruct the officer, unless the person has a reasonable excuse; and - (b) the officer considers the person's conduct an obstruction. - (3) In this section-
+- (2) If a person has obstructed an authorised officer and the officer decides to proceed with the exercise of the power, the officer must warn the person that- - (a) it is an offence to obstruct the officer, unless the person has a reasonable excuse; and obstruct includes hinder and attempt to obstruct.

+- (b) the officer considers the person's conduct an obstruction. - (3) In this section-